Skip to content

 5 -5; // while here it would be viewed as a subtraction operator, despite formatting

-Even though this example may be simple, neglecting of precedence rules can often lead to confusing situations with operators.
-The correct order of operations can be ensured by wrapping every operation in parentheses, since parentheses have the highest precedence of all expressions and operators there is.
+Even though this example may be simple, neglecting precedence rules can often lead to confusing situations with operators.
+The correct order of operations can be ensured by wrapping every operation in parentheses, since parentheses have the highest precedence of all expressions and operators.

 Parentheses, ()

-Parentheses (also can be called round brackets, ()) are more of a punctuation symbols than actual operators, but their precedence is higher than precedence of any other operator.
-Use parentheses to override order of operations:
+Parentheses (also called round brackets, ()) are more punctuation symbols than actual operators, but their precedence is higher than the precedence of any other operator.
+Use parentheses to override the order of operations:

 5 * 5 - 2; // 23